Alimisolution/codebility-assessment/mobile/README-3-5-YEARS.md

    - Click "Contribute" and "Open pull request"
    - Make sure the base repository is set to `Zeff01/codebility-assessment`
    - Include screenshots of your implementation
-   - Add a brief explanation of your approach
+   - Add a brief explanation of your architecture decisions

 ## What We're Looking For

-- Clean component architecture
+- Clean architecture and code organization
-- Proper data fetching with loading/error states
+- Proper component design and separation of concerns
-- Basic state management
+- Effective state management approach
-- Attention to UI details
+- Attention to UX details
-- Code organization and readability
+- Code quality and maintainability

 ## Technology Choices

 - Use the existing Expo setup
 - Choose any state management approach
-- Select any libraries for fetching data
+- Select any UI components or styling libraries
-- Use any UI components or styling approach you prefer
+- Use any navigation solution you prefer

 ## Time Allowance

 - **Expected coding time**: 1-2 hours
 - **Submission deadline**: 1-2 days

-Focus on quality over quantity.
-A clean, working implementation of these basic features is better than an ambitious but incomplete or buggy solution.
+Focus on demonstrating your architectural thinking rather than implementing many features.
+Quality over quantity is key.

 **Good luck!**